MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

 - Open an **Issue** before making any significant changes.
 Use it to describe your idea, get feedback, and confirm alignment with team priorities.
 - Create **Pull Requests (PRs)** linked to existing issues.
-Include clear descriptions
+Include clear descriptions and screenshots (if applicable).
-- and screenshots (if applicable).
+- Every PR must be reviewed by at least **two team members** before it is merged.
-- Every PR must be reviewed by at least **two team members** before it is merged — this - ensures shared understanding, quality, and accountability.
+  This ensures shared understanding, quality, and accountability.
 - Use **Draft PRs** if your work is still in progress but you'd like early feedback.

 ---